 487-503 George Street,

 This was Hoyts premier showcase movie palace in Sydney.
 Designed by the distinguished architect Cedric H. Ballantyne of the firm Ballantyne & Hare, it was built by James Porter & Sons.
-The 2,297-seat Regent Theatre opened its doors in the heart of George Street on 30th March 1928 with Greta Garbo & John Gilbert in “Flesh and the Devil”, with the Regent orchestra containing 40 musicians accompanying the silent film.
+The 2,297-seat Regent Theatre opened its doors in the heart of George Street on 9th March 1928 with Greta Garbo & John Gilbert in “Flesh and the Devil”, with the Regent orchestra containing 40 musicians accompanying the silent film.
 The Regent Theatre was equipped with a Wurlitzer 3Manual/15Ranks theatre pipe organ, opened by organist Roy Devaney from the Tower Theatre, Los Angeles, California.

 This was one of the most desirable sites in the city, being at the rise of a slight hill running up to the City Square which contains a Cathedral and Town Hall.
 It had direct access to the major bus routes which stopped outside the theatre and also to the underground railway beneath.
 It was originally intended to occupy the entire corner site but the building right on the very corner was a small branch of the Commonwealth Bank who had no interest in losing their prime location.
 It was decided to build around the bank so the theatre had a side extension into Bathurst Street planned for dressing rooms.